 After you use Tanium Interact to issue a question, analyze the question results, and determine which endpoints require administrative action, you can deploy a package to those endpoints so that the Tanium Client can run the associated action.
 In a Tanium deployment, a package comprises a command, a script, and any related files required to execute an action on a managed endpoint.
 For example, the package named Clean Stale Tanium Client Data includes a Windows command-line command that executes a Visual Basic Script that removes stale data from the Tanium Client directory and safely kills any stale sensor or action processes.
 The Tanium Server distributes package files to endpoints based on their Tanium Client linear chains (for details, see Tanium Client User Guide: File distribution).
 The endpoints store all package files for an action in the <Tanium_Client>/Downloads/Action_<ID> folder, where <ID> is the action identifier.
 When the action runs, it generates status indicators that you can monitor in the Tanium Console and generates client-side logs that you can use to troubleshoot failures.
 For details about packages, see Managing packages.

 Action groups are designed to target actions so that the Tanium Server issues them only to appropriate computer management groups.
 For example, you can create a computer group for Windows computers and then an action group that targets that computer group.
 When you configure scheduled actions to deploy packages that use Windows commands, you can specify that the Tanium Server will issue the action only to the action group for Windows commands.

 Action locks are designed to suspend actions on the endpoint.
 You can deploy action locks if you encounter unexpected behavior and want to turn off actions while you debug it.

 Action approval supports organizations that have policies requiring an approval stage.
-When action approval is enabled, the logged in user that deploys the scheduled action cannot also approve it.
+When action approval is enabled, the signed in user that deploys the scheduled action cannot also approve it.
 The action is put on hold until it is approved by another user that has been assigned the Approve Action permission.
 Once approved, the approval remains in force until the schedule ends or the scheduled action configuration is modified.